 The Last Word

 Jackson Hole, as the Last of the Old West, is lucky to have options for horseback riding as varied as the nature where we ride.
-Learn how to ride a horse and direct it, or follow a wrangler as he guides you up exciting switchbacks and across narrow ridges.
+Learn how to ride a horse and direct it, or follow a wrangler as he or she guides you up exciting switchbacks and across narrow ridges.
 Whichever option entices, horseback riding in Jackson Hole promises a family-friendly trip you won’t forget with scenery to match.